CodeDrivenMitch/axon-open-admin/README.md

 There are a few things to keep in mind if you are planning on using this library:

-- It only supports Axon 4.5.
-We are currently not planning on supporting older versions, since the working of this library depends on the private API of Axon Framework at the moment.
+- It only supports Axon 4.6.
+We are currently not planning on supporting older versions
 - There is a known issue with `spring-boot-devtools`.
 With devtools enabled your application will fail to boot.
 - All nodes need to be reachable from the front-end you are accessing.
   If some other node is behind another load balancer, the application will not be able to take actions.

 # Notable references